laynemoseley/cit352-final-project-example/README.md

 PostgreSQL is available to install through dnf:

 ```
-_insert command to install postgres_
+add steps to install postgres
 ```

 ## Node.js Installation